Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is Vitamin K2?

-The cardiovascular data is compelling.
-A large 10-year study found that people with the highest K2 intake had a 52% lower risk of severe artery calcification and a 57% lower risk of dying from heart disease.
-K1 intake showed no such protection.
-K2 activates a protein that inhibits arterial calcification - when K2 is deficient, calcium deposits in arteries instead of bones.
+The heart data is where K2 looks most interesting, and it's worth stating the numbers plainly.
+That large 10-year study found people with the highest K2 intake had a 52% lower risk of severe artery calcification (calcium hardening the arteries) and a 57% lower risk of dying from heart disease.
+People who ate more K1 got no such protection.
+The mechanism fits the numbers: K2 activates a protein that keeps calcium out of artery walls, and when K2 is in short supply, that calcium tends to settle in arteries instead of bones.

-For bone health, reviews of multiple trials show that MK-7 supplementation significantly increases bone mineral density in postmenopausal women.
-Japanese guidelines use MK-4 at very high pharmacological doses for osteoporosis treatment, but MK-7 at 90-200mcg shows bone benefits at far more practical doses.
+For bones, reviews pooling multiple trials show MK-7 meaningfully raises bone mineral density in postmenopausal women.
+Japan treats osteoporosis with MK-4 at very high pharmacological doses, but you don't need that - MK-7 at 90-200mcg delivers bone benefits at a far more practical dose.

 Does It Work?
 The Evidence